Andrettin/Wyrmsun/readme.txt

 - Moved "Build Structure" button to the bottom row.
 - Fixed an issue which caused a button's popup to continue being drawn after the button "level" had changed (i.e. if a submenu had been selected like the "Build Structure" one).
 - A player's units will now be revealed 30 seconds after the loss of the last town hall.
-- Fixed a Linux-specific freeze issue.
+- Fixed a Linux-specific freeze issue (thanks to marcelofg55).
+- Slightly changed the color unique item names have.

+* Quests
+- The starting Shorbear Bastion is now the unique Shorbear Hold.

 * Units
 - Organic units no longer drop items unless they have a character assigned to them.
+- The name of units who have characters assigned to them now appears in orange (as with unique items).

 -----------------------------------------------------------------------
 - 1.9.1